Starting Your Forex Broker: How To?

 Offshore or Onshore?

 Offshore jurisdictions often provide more flexibility in setting up and managing your forex firm, but they can also present certain challenges.
 For example, you may struggle to find a bank willing to take you on as a client (more on that later).
-Be prepared for this, and be aware that the banks that do accept you as a client may charge significantly high fees for their services.
+Be prepared for this and be aware that the banks that do accept you as a client may charge significantly higher fees for their services.

 While there were once many appealing offshore jurisdictions, only a few remain today.
 But before you decide on any of them, it’s essential to research which best suits your needs.